Curriculum & Instruction

 A Balanced Assessment System provides information to a variety of people for a variety of purposes.

-Standardized tests such as Illinois Assessment of Readiness (IAR), Advanced Placement (AP), and PSAT/SAT help the district answer the question, “Are our students meeting standards?”
+Standardized tests such as Illinois Assessment of Readiness (IAR), Advanced Placement (AP), and PACT/ACT help the district answer the question, “Are our students meeting standards?”
 Data from these assessments assist in guiding our school improvement decisions.

 Formative assessments such as observations, student conferences, homework, and quizzes allow students, teachers and parents to understand where the student is now on the learning progression.
 Teachers use this data to determine what comes next.